 22 April 2013 Mr X was detained under s 189(1) of the Migration Act 1958 after arriving on the Australian mainland aboard Suspected Illegal Entry Vessel (SIEV) 662 Lambeth , indicating that he arrived as a 'direct entry person'.
 1 He was transferred to Northern Immigration Detention Centre (IDC), Darwin.
-11 May 2013 Transferred to Manus Island Regional Processing Centre (RPC).
-2 22 October 2013 Returned to Australia and re-detained under s 189(1).
-He was transferred to Northern IDC.
-26 October 2013 Transferred to Yongah Hill IDC.
-24 March 2015 Transferred to Wickham Point Alternative Place of Detention (APOD).
-3 15 December 2015 Granted a Bridging visa and released from detention.
+11 May 2013 Transferred to Manus Island Regional Processing Centre (RPC).2 25 July 2013 Returned to Australia and re-detained under s 189(1).
+He was transferred to Curtin IDC.
+26 July 2013 Transferred to Yongah Hill IDC.
+27 January 2014 Transferred to Christmas Island IDC.
+9 October 2015 Transferred to Wickham Point Alternative Place of Detention (APOD).
+3